fuankarion/lab_vision/lab01_git/questions.md

 # Homework Questions

-1. What is the ``grep``command?
+1. What is the ``grep``command?<br>
-    the command grep searches the contents of files and and prints those liness of text who match a given pattern
+    The command grep searches the contents of files and and prints those liness of text who match a given pattern

-2. What is a *makefile*?
+2. What is a *makefile*?<br>
-    Make file contains the targets needed for the compilation/build of a set of related source files
+    A make file is a plain text file, which contains the targets and instructions needed for the compilation/build of a set of  source files

 4. What does the ``-prune`` option of ``find`` do?
+Give an example<br>
-Give an example if the comand file operates over a (set of) directory(ies) the find command wont descen into the directory hierachy
+    If the comand 'find' operates over a (set of) directory(ies) the find command will not descend into the directory hierachy.
+Example <br>

-	find . -name '.bash*' -prune
+	``find . -name '.bash*' -prune`` <br>
-    will look for any file whose names starts by ".bash" only on the current directory.
+    will look for any file whose names starts by ".bash" only on the current directory.<br>

-5. Where is the ``grub.cfg``  file
+5. Where is the ``grub.cfg``  file <br>
-    grub.cfg contains the information related to the bootable os installed in the sistem, this configurations provides the basic information so that the user can choose between several available OS at the grub screen.
+    It is located under the path /boot/grub.  it contains the information related to the bootable os installed in the sistem, this configurations provides the basic information so that the user can choose between several available OS at the grub screen.<br>

-6. How many files with ``gnu`` in its name are in ``/usr/src`` 0 files.
-Actual output if the ls -la command
+6. How many files with ``gnu`` in its name are in ``/usr/src`` <br>
+    Tested in my home computer (linux mint 17.2 distro) there are 0 files. <br>

+Actual output if the ls -la command<br>

 insgesamt 32
 drwxr-xr-x  8 root root 4096 Feb  1 21:13 .